HotelQuickly/advanced-cache/README.md

  * reduce load on data storage on cold start
  * unify repetitive actions as: get from cache if not load from db

+Note: caches value only if result of load function is converted to true: `!!result === true`

 # How to use
 ```js
   const Cache = require('advanced-cache')